“So, Do You Have Any Questions?” Nailing the Interview Closer

 ► Ask open-ended questions, as opposed to yes-no questions.
 “Can you tell me more about …” “What is your opinion of …” The idea is to get the interviewer to talk more — to reveal more information about the company, about the position, about themself and about their expectations.
 Ideally, you can then use that information to say things that will demonstrate that you truly fit whatever it is they seem to be looking for.

 ► Take something you learned beforehand about the company, and probe further.
 Show that you’ve done your homework about the company.
 Ask specific questions about those things that you learned.
-Start out with something like “During my research, I read that … I was wondering …” Demonstrating that you’ve done your research and that you are curious and interested can be very impressive!
+Start out with something like “During my research, I read that … I was wondering …” Demonstrating that you’ve read up on the company, and that you are curious and interested can be very impressive!

 ► Take something discussed during the interview, and probe further.
 Expand on topics already covered, and ask for more details.
 This shows that you’ve been paying attention, and that you are curious, interested and eager to learn more.